AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Angular/Starting_with_Angular/README.md

 In the browser, navigate to `http://localhost:4200/` to see your new starter application.
 If you change any of the source files, the application automatically reloads.

 While `ng serve` is running, you might want to open a second terminal tab or window in order to run commands.
 If at any point you would like to stop serving your application, press <kbd>Ctrl</kbd> + <kbd>C</kbd> while in the terminal.

+## Get familiar with your Angular application

+The application source files that this tutorial focuses on are in `src/app`.
+Key files that the CLI generates automatically include the following:

+1. `app.module.ts`: Specifies the files that the application uses.
+This file acts as a central hub for the other files in your application.
+2. `app.component.ts`: Also known as the class, contains the logic for the application's main page.
+3. `app.component.html`: Contains the HTML for `AppComponent`.
+The contents of this file are also known as the template.
+The template determines the view or what you see in the browser.
+4. `app.component.css`: Contains the styles for `AppComponent`.
+You use this file when you want to define styles that only apply to a specific component, as opposed to your application overall.

+A component in Angular is made up of three main parts -- the template, styles, and the class.
+For example, `app.component.ts`, `app.component.html`, and `app.component.css` together constitute the `AppComponent`.
+This structure separates the logic, view, and styles so that the application is more maintainable and scalable.

+In this way, you are using the best practices from the very beginning.

+The Angular CLI also generates a file for component testing called `app.component.spec.ts`, but this tutorial doesn't go into testing, so you can ignore that file.

+Whenever you generate a component, the CLI creates these four files in a directory with the name you specify.

+## The structure of an Angular application

+Angular is built with TypeScript.
+TypeScript is a superset of JavaScript, meaning that any valid JavaScript is valid TypeScript.
+TypeScript offers typing and a more concise syntax than plain JavaScript, which gives you a tool for creating more maintainable code and minimizing bugs.

+Components are the building blocks of an Angular application.
+A component includes a TypeScript class that has a `@Component()` decorator, an HTML template, and styles.

+cd JavaScript/Tools_and_Testing/Client-side_Frameworks/Angular/Starting_with_Angular